eddiesosera/skate-360/README.md

 ## Concept Process

-The `Conceptual Process` is the set of actions, activities and research that was done when starting this project.
+The `Conceptual Process` is the set of actions, activities, and research that were undertaken when this project was started.

 ### Ideation